titonova/docs-2/README.md

 <br/>

+**STEP 4:**

-**STEP 4:** In your project folder, execute the `run.sh` script:
+In your project folder, execute the `run.sh` script:

 ```bash
 ./run.sh
 ```

-This script automate the process of installing dependencies and set up the `.env` file.
+This script automates the process of installing dependencies and set up the `.env` file.

 <br>